Table of Contents

 See more: The Basics of SCART vs. Composite

 See more: The Basics of SCART vs. HDMI

 First, let’s understand the basics.
 When a video camera captures a scene, the lens receives the light in three colors: Red, Green, and Blue or RGB.
 This light travels through the sensors and produces RGB signals.
 Now the transmission and storage of RGB are possible through various connectors.

 TVs and computer monitors use this system.
 The combination of RGB makes other colors.
-The white color formed when we mix Red, Green, and Blue in equal amounts.
+The white color formed when we mixed Red, Green, and Blue in equal amounts.
 And you get black by negating all the colors.
-A single dot or picture element, commonly known as a pixel, comprises of these three colors.
+A single dot or picture element, commonly known as a pixel, comprises these three colors.

 SCART stands for Syndicat des Constructeursd’AppareilsRadiorécepteurs et Téléviseurs or Radio and Television Receiver Manufacturers.
 SCART connections gained popularity in Europe to connect AV equipment like TVs, DVD Players, VCRs, and gaming consoles.
 The use of SCART has reduced over the years, but its popularity remained the same.
 It is still used in some of the AV equipment.

 When a device through the SCART connector is turned on, the TV will switch to the appropriate AV channel even after being awakened from the standby mode.
-SCART can also be used for high definition signals like 720p, 720i, 1080p and 1080i.
+SCART can also be used for high-definition signals like 720p, 720i, 1080p and 1080i.
 With the advent of digital technology with HDMI capabilities, the use of SCART has significantly reduced.
 But it remains a favorite of many.

 How Does SCART Look Like?

 SCART is a female connection that looks like this.